habemusne/spark-on-lambda-performance/README.md

 ## Test

 By now you should be able to run `/home/ec2-user/driver/bin/spark-submit --class org.apache.spark.examples.SparkPi --master lambda://test /home/ec2-user/driver/examples/jars/spark-examples_2.11-2.1.0.jar 2`.
 Please do NOT run this command under a directory that have `conf/` folder.
-Otherwise Spark will not find the correct conf file.
+Otherwise Spark will not find the correct conf file (`KeyError` if you inspect Lambda's logs on CloudWatch).

 ## Run

 `sudo /home/ec2-user/driver/bin/spark-submit ml_kmeans.py`

 Please do NOT run this command under a directory that have `conf/` folder.
-Otherwise Spark will not find the correct conf file.
+Otherwise Spark will not find the correct conf file (`KeyError` if you inspect Lambda's logs on CloudWatch).

 **This will run but fail, likely due to VPC configuration to collaborate all of the three parties (Lambda, EC2, S3).
 I am still working on it**